List of The Flash characters: Recurring characters

 This is a list of recurring actors and the characters they portrayed in multiple episodes, which were significant roles, sometimes across multiple seasons.
 The characters are listed in order of appearance by the season in which they first appeared.

 Introduced in season one

 Gideon

-Gideon (voiced by an uncredited Morena Baccarin; seasons 1-2 & 4–8) is an A.I. assistant created by Barry Allen in the original future timeline which somehow came to be used in Eobard Thawne's own plans.
+Gideon (voiced by Morena Baccarin (uncredited); seasons 1–2 and 4–9) is an A.I. assistant created by Barry Allen in the original future timeline which somehow came to be used in Eobard Thawne's own plans.
 It is programmed to be loyal to both Barry and Eobard.
 Gideon is also shown to be loyal to Harry Wells, Clifford DeVoe, and Nora West-Allen.